pajtai/express-static-file-cache/README.md

 * `cacheDir`   : required - path to root directory of cache
 * `express`    : required - express
 * `verbose`    : optional - if truthy will console log some extra info
-* `viewEngine` : optional - defaults to jade – options: 'jade' or 'ejs'
+* `viewEngine` : optional - defaults to pug – options: 'pug', 'jade', or 'ejs' - fallsback to jade if pug is not present and vice versa (in case you are not passing in `viewEngine` and relying on the default)
 * `dev`        : options - defaults to false - true will send the response but not cache it to a file

 ```javascript